Xelbor/NameZero/README.md

 At this point in time, the firmware has only been tested on CardPuter.
 In subsequent releases, separate firmware files for other devices will be introduced.

 # Communication
-Also, if have a desire to help and have other devices from M5Stack or Lilygo(t-embed and other), then I ask you help me with testing firmware(xelbor45hail@gmail.com).
-Thanks!
+Also, if you want to help me with the project (for example, you also want to write a code for any module/improvement), then please write to me by mail: xelbor45hail@gmail.com (if you write to Gmail I can answer for a long time) xelbor45hail@mail.ru (here I will answer almost immediately)

+If you have other devices from M5 or Lilygo, then also write to me by mail if you are ready to cooperate

 # Screenshots
 ![1](https://github.com/user-attachments/assets/1198b21f-25d4-4d41-8ae1-8a2888bfa870)